The page has been translated by Gen AI.

 • Deployment-related files are stored under {WORKSPACE}/backup.

-• Logs are kept for 30 days.
+• Logs are retained for 30 days.

 Color mode